 Day Three:

-Explore the Shields Date Garden (free), lunch at The Cafe at Shields, visit Rancho Mirage Library and Observatory (free), grab food to-go from The Sandwich Spot, take a guided night hike with Friends of the Desert Mountains (free); OR visit Palm Springs Air Museum ($18 per person for adults), lunch at Lulu California Bistro, enjoy live music at Rock Yard at Fantasy Springs Resort Casino (free) and dinner at Twelve
+Explore the Shields Date Garden ($5 per person per adult), lunch at The Cafe at Shields, grab food to-go from The Sandwich Spot, take a guided night hike with Friends of the Desert Mountains (free); OR visit Palm Springs Air Museum ($19.50 per person for adults), lunch at Lulu California Bistro, enjoy live music at Rock Yard at Fantasy Springs Resort Casino (free) and dinner at Twelve

 Day Four: